Italy

 Maresciallo Massimo Salvatore

-In the spring of 1940 Sergente Maggiore Massimo Salvatore served in the 97a Squadriglia of the 9o Gruppo, which was equipped with CR.42s
+In the spring of 1940 Sergente Maggiore Salvatore served in the 97a Squadriglia of the 9o Gruppo, which was equipped with CR.42s

-In the beginning of July 1940 the 9o Gruppo was sent to Comiso, Sicily, to fly missions in the assault on Malta.
+In the beginning of July 1940, the 9o Gruppo was sent to Comiso, Sicily, to fly missions in the assault on Malta.

 At dawn on 4 July, 24 CR.42s led by Maggiore Ernesto Botto took off from Comiso and headed south-east.
 When they reached the 36th Parallel, they headed towards Malta, thus having the rising sun at their backs.
 Approaching Hal Far airfield, Botto, Sergente Guglielmo Biffani, Sergente Maggiore Sergio Stauble, Capitano Giuseppe Mauriello (97a Squadriglia), Tenente Riccardo Vaccari and Sergente Maggiore Salvatore dived to attack.

-The escort was composed by six CR.42s of the 73a Squadriglia led by Tenente Vittorio Pezzè 600 m above, six of the 97a Squadriglia led by Capitano Antonio Larsimont at 2000 m and finally by six of the 96a Squadriglia led by Capitano Roberto Fassi at 4000 meters.
+The escort was composed by six CR.42s of the 73a Squadriglia led by Tenente Vittorio Pezz 600 m above, six of the 97a Squadriglia led by Capitano Antonio Larsimont at 2000 m and finally by six of the 96a Squadriglia led by Capitano Roberto Fassi at 4000 meters.

 Botto and his pilots attacked Hal Far by grazing the ground, and strafed a bomber and seven Gladiators that however did not burn.
-Intense anti-aircraft fire damaged two aircraft of the 96a Squadriglai; Salvatore’s, which had the ailerons shot out of use and Vaccari’s, which was hit at the leading edge of left wing.
+Intense anti-aircraft fire damaged two aircraft of the 96a Squadriglai; Salvatore’s, which had the ailerons shot out of use and Vaccari s, which was hit at the leading edge of left wing.
 Two British fighters were spotted at 2000 m but these didn't attack the Italians.
 After the strafe, Botto’s flight hid in a cast of clouds and all the CR.42s returned home.

 The Italian War Bulletin no. 25 reported:

 "A formation of fighters, defying bad weather and intense AA fire, performed a brilliant strafing attack on the airfield of Hal Far (Malta), disabling eight aircraft parked there.
-All our aircraft came back home."According RAF records the actual result from the attack was two damaged Swordfishes from 830 Squadron of which both were repairable.
+All our aircraft came back home."

 On 12 July 1940, the 9o Gruppo C.T. arrived at Tripoli from Comiso with thirty-three Fiat CR.42s under the command of Maggiore Ernesto Botto.
 The Gruppo consisted of 73a, 96a and 97a Squadriglie.
-The 97a Squadriglia included Capitano Antonio Larsimont Pergameni (CO), Capitano Giuseppe Mauriello, Tenente Ezio Viglione Borghese, Sottotenente Jacopo Frigerio, Sottotenente Riccardo Vaccari, Sottotenente Giovanni Barcaro, Maresciallo Vanni Zuliani, Sergente Maggiore Raffaello Novelli, Sergente Maggiore Otello Perotti, Sergente Maggiore Salvatore, Sergente Francesco Putzu, Sergente Franco Sarasino, Sergente Alcide Leoni and Sergente Angelo Golino (assigned on 22 July).
+The 97a Squadriglia included Capitano Antonio Larsimont Pergameni (CO), Capitano Giuseppe Mauriello, Tenente Ezio Viglione Borghese, Sottotenente Jacopo Frigerio, Sottotenente Riccardo Vaccari, Sottotenente Giovanni Barcaro, Maresciallo Vanni Zuliani, Sergente Maggiore Raffaele Novelli, Sergente Maggiore Otello Perotti, Sergente Maggiore Salvatore, Sergente Francesco Putzu, Sergente Franco Sarasino, Sergente Alcide Leoni and Sergente Angelo Golino (assigned on 22 July).

 Together with the 10o Gruppo they formed the 4o Stormo C.T.